 Chapter 3 : By the light of the stars

 | ||Rating: Mature||Chapter Reviews: 2|

 Background: Font color:

-Really, I think she does it on purpose.
+I really think she does it on purpose.
 Pushing her hair behind her ear like that, only for it to tumble back into her face.
 And the way she walks...
 She’s wearing a short, blue skirt and dark green tights today.
-Damn she’s got nice legs.
-There is something like a little bounce in her step.
-Like she’s resisting to urge to skip.
-This makes her high ponytail bob up and down.
+And, damn, she has nice legs.
+Not that I’m looking at them.
+I’m not!

 “Lily?”
 She looks up, over her mug of coffee.
 There is a little cream on the tip of her nose.
 I feel a chuckle bubble over my lips while I wipe it away.

-“I don’t have cream on me, do I?”
+“Do I have cream on me?”
 She asks innocently.
-She sticks out her tongue and tries to lick her creams of.
-In the end I wipe it of with a napkin, smiling broadly at her.
+She sticks out her tongue to lick the creams off.
+She can’t reach it.
+I wipe it off with a napkin, smiling.

 “Lily?”
 I try again.
 She looks up from her silly display, smiling too.

 “Neil?” she says, a curious look on her face.